CTO

 Rotate

-secret_keyand re-protect the DEKs;Consider KMS (e.g., Azure Key Vault) for the KEK, removing static secret in the filesystem;
+secret_keyand re-protect the DEKs;Consider KMS (e.g.: Azure Key Vault) for the KEK, removing static secrets from the filesystem;

 Minimize the value of

-grafana.dbat rest (credentials through service accounts with minimal privileges, scopes and short lifespan).
+grafana.dbat rest (credentials via lower-privilege service accounts, scopes, and short lifespan).

 Detection and response